UMAprotocol/UMIPs/UMIPs/umip-60.md

 ### Security Considerations

 Since the underlying tokens are persistently valuable tokens, including the token should impose no additional risk to the protocol.

+If a single token inside the DPI experiences extrem volatility (e.g. goes to 0), the DPI value would drop by the value of that token within DPI.

 The main implication is for contract deployers and users who are considering using contracts with these assets as the collateral currency.
 They should recognize and accept the volatility risk of using this, and ensure appropriate required collateralization rations (140%+), as well as a network of liquidator and support bots to ensure solvency.